-- To select a MIDI map, click the menu next to Enable.
-Select Factory to view the available preset MIDI maps, or - op of the MIDI Learn browser.
-The button is light gray when activated and dark gray when deactivated. - To show only mappings for specific controls or commands, click the View menu above the list of assignments, and then click a type of control or command. - To show only mappings for the selected control type, click the three-lines icon next to the controller menu, and then click List Follows Control so it is selected.
+To select a MIDI map, click the menu next to Enable.
+Select Factory to view the available preset MIDI maps, or select User to view MIDI maps you have created.

+To enable or disable a MIDI map, click Enable at the top of the MIDI Learn browser.
+The button is light gray when activated and dark gray when deactivated.

+To show only mappings for specific controls or commands, click the View menu above the list of assignments, and then click a type of control or command.

+To show only mappings for the selected control type, click the three-lines icon next to the controller menu, and then click List Follows Control so it is selected.